Skeins on Branes: Linking numbers of open curves and Lagrangians

-For $s<0$ the projection of $u|_{\partial H}$ to the $(x_{1},x_{2})$ has a double point at $z=\pm\sqrt{-s}$ that contributes to linking according to the sign of $u_{\pm}$.
-At $s=0$ the boundary has a tangency with $\partial_{x_{3}}$ and at $s>0$, $u_{\pm}(H)$ intersects $C^{\pm}$ at $u(i\sqrt{s})$ with the sign that agrees with the liking sign before the tangency. \end{proof}
+For $t<0$ the projection of $u|_{\partial H}$ to the $(x_{1},x_{2})$ has a double point at $z=\pm\sqrt{-t}$ that contributes to linking according to the sign of $u_{\pm;t}$.
+At $t=0$ the boundary has a tangency with $\partial_{x_{3}}$ and at $t>0$, $u_{\pm}(H)$ intersects $C^{\pm}$ at $u(i\sqrt{t})$ with the sign that agrees with the liking sign before the tangency. \end{proof}

-\begin{lemma} For a map $u\colon (\Sigma, \partial \Sigma) \to (X,L)$, the framing of $u(\partial \Sigma)$ plus $u \OpenHopf L$ is independent of the choice of $\xi$ and metric $g$. \end{lemma} \begin{proof} Any two vector fields can be connected by a family of vector fields such that the zeros of the vector fields never meet $u(\partial \Sigma)$.
+\begin{lemma} For a map $u\colon (S, \partial S) \to (X,L)$ which is holomorphic along the boundary and transverse to $L$, the framing of $u(\partial S)$ plus $u \OpenHopf L$ is independent of the choice of $\xi$ and metric $g$. \end{lemma} \begin{proof} Any two vector fields can be connected by a family of vector fields such that the zeros of the vector fields never meet $u(\partial S)$.
 The remaining possible failures of the conditions of Definition \ref{transversetolag} look exactly like those already considered in Lemma \ref{l:throughgamma} and Lemma \ref{l:tangency}, save that we are moving the vector field rather than moving the map. \end{proof}